pressbooks/pressbooks/readme.txt

 = 3.9.4 =
 * **Feature:** Pressbooks + Hypothesis: Version 0.4.8 of the [Hypothesis](https://hypothes.is) WordPress plugin now supports custom post types, and Pressbooks 3.9.4 adds Hypothesis support to all of ours (parts, chapters, front and back matter).
 * **Feature:** Having a problem with Pressbooks?
-We've added a diagnostics page which is accessible from the 'Diagnostics' link in the footer of every dashboard screen.
+We\'ve added a diagnostics page which is accessible from the \'Diagnostics\' link in the footer of every dashboard screen.
 If you need to report a bug, copy your system configuration info from your Diagnostics page to help us help you resolve the issue more efficiently.
 * **Enhancement:** `check_epubcheck_install` can now be overridden using the `pb_epub_has_dependencies` hook for use cases where EPUB validation is not required (props to @monkecheese for the PR).
 * **Enhancement:** Some adjustments were made to the PDF output stylesheets for running headers and footers.
-* **Fix:** Fixed a visual glitch by hiding the TinyMCE table editor's inline toolbar.
+* **Fix:** Fixed a visual glitch by hiding the TinyMCE table editor\'s inline toolbar.

 = 3.9.3 =
 * **NOTE:** [Saxon-HE 9.7.0-10](https://sourceforge.net/projects/saxon/files/Saxon-HE/) is no longer bundled with Pressbooks and must be installed separately for ODT export support (see [Installation](http://docs.pressbooks.org/installation)).
 * **Feature:** The copy on the publish page can now be replaced by adding a filter to the `pressbooks_publish_page` filter hook.
-* **Feature:** If registration is enabled, a 'Register' button now appears on the front page of the Pressbooks Publisher theme.
+* **Feature:** If registration is enabled, a \'Register\' button now appears on the front page of the Pressbooks Publisher theme.
-* **Enhancement:** A URL sanitization routine has been added to the `\Pressbooks\Options` class.
+* **Enhancement:** A URL sanitization routine has been added to the `\\Pressbooks\\Options` class.
-* **Enhancement:** The methods of `\Pressbooks\Options` which list the options of various types (bool, string, float, etc.) are now optional, and the sanitize function now checks for each type before trying to sanitize it.
+* **Enhancement:** The methods of `\\Pressbooks\\Options` which list the options of various types (bool, string, float, etc.) are now optional, and the sanitize function now checks for each type before trying to sanitize it.
-* **Enhancement:** The publish page has been refactored using the `\Pressbooks\Options` class.
+* **Enhancement:** The publish page has been refactored using the `\\Pressbooks\\Options` class.
 * **Fix:** Unwanted validation warning emails will no longer be sent.

 = 3.9.2.1 =